The End

 “Yep.”

-I sometimes wondered if I was the only one not completely used to only hearing good news these days.
+I sometimes wondered if I was the only one who was not quite used to hearing only good news these days.
 I doubted it.
-Nobody complained.
+I didn’t hear anyone complaining.

 Once the newspaper was read and closed, it was time to start looking at these exams.
-I wasn’t going to actually grade them before a few days.
-I like to peek at their content first when the ink was barely dry.
+I wasn’t going to actually grade them for a few days.
+I just liked to peek at their contents when the ink was barely dry.
 Not sure why.
-It was a way to prepare myself for this vastly unpleasant endeavor that final essay grading is.
+It was a way of preparing myself for the extremely unpleasant task of grading the final essays.

-The paper of the girl with the purple hair was on top of the stack.
+The paper from the girl with the purple hair was at the top of the pile.
 It was written in purple ink.
-There was no name and no student number.
-Usually, those get graded separately for administrative reasons, but I was curious to know who she was, or at least what she had to say.
+There was no name or student number.
+Usually, these are graded separately for administrative reasons, but I was curious to know who she was, or at least what she had to say.

 The first page blew me away.
 Her phrasing!
-Her argumentation!
+Her argument!
 Her style!
-She even included sources, in an in-class essay!
-She was one of the best students I have ever had!
-Well, I still wasn’t sure if she actually was my student.
+She even cited sources, in an in-class essay!
+Most students have trouble doing that, even when writing at home and with the help of the Internet.
+She was without a doubt one of the best students I have ever had!
+Well, I still wasn’t sure if she really was my student.

-On the second page, one big single sentence ran across the sheet of paper:
+On the second page, one big single sentence ran across the paper:

 I AM BECOME DEATH